Build a custom credit card payments extension

 This is where you would identify the checkout extension you built prior to creating your payment app extension to tie them into one another.

-Property name | Description |
+| Property name | Description |

-ui_extension_handle required | The UI extension that will be used to render your payments app in checkout.
+ui_extension_handle required | The UI extension that renders your payments app in checkout.
 This value can only be a UI extension linked to this specific payments app. |

 Anchor to UI Extension Field DefinitionsUI Extension Field Definitions